TimeDelta/auto-psych-nosology/README.md

 The other model architecture tested was a **Relational Graph Convolutional Network Self-Compressing Autoencoder (RGCN-SCAE)**.
 This model was trained exclusively on the full graph to derive a single global partitioning that captures the complete relational structure.
 It learns a compact latent partition of the full knowledge graph while preserving relation-specific structure through low-rank factorization and hard-concrete gating.
+The rest of this section pertains solely to the RGCN-SCAE partitioning.

 #### Encoder Architecture
 The encoder couples a Deep Sets attribute encoder [21] with a stacked RGCN layers that produces a temperature-controlled assignment matrix of shape |Nodes| $\times$ |Clusters|, forming the probabilistic basis for downstream partitioning via differentiable hard-concrete ($L_0$) gates [22].